This article is part 2 of our 5-part Employee Engagement and Culture Checklist Series:

-The expectation is that once the pandemic is under control, many workplaces will have a hybrid workforce, combining in-office and remote workers.
+Today many workplaces have a hybrid workforce, combining in-office and remote workers.
 So, what does that mean for culture?
 Simply speaking, if you thought your office environment with a ping pong table and popcorn machine was the backbone of your culture, you were wrong.
 One thing that we’ve learned in the last year is that organizational culture is about relationships, not things, and it now needs to evolve based on what employees are experiencing day-to-day.
 For that to happen, leaders need to take the time to assess what’s working and what needs a bit more attention.

-In 2021, it's essential to consider your findings based on the employees' individual workplace (in-office, remote, and hybrid.)
+Nowadays, it's essential to consider your findings based on the employees' individual workplace (in-office, remote, and hybrid.)
 Ideally, your organization should have one overarching vision for its culture independent of each employee’s work environment.
-Armed with knowledge on how culture is perceived and experienced, you're now ready to make the necessary changes to make your culture strive in 2021.
+Armed with knowledge on how culture is perceived and experienced, you're now ready to make the necessary changes to make your culture strive.